slatedocs/slate/source/includes/_components.md

 ## Actors Manager

-The actors manager is an object that generates many actors.
-It supports commands to manage the actors.
-For example, maybe we want re-activate an actor, the actor manager commands the actor to initialize.
+The actors manager is an object that generates many actors and exhibits control over them, and forwards commands to manage the actors.
+For example, maybe we want re-activate an actor, the actor manager instructs the actor to initialize.

 ## Actor
 The actor is responsible for receiving the update request from the topic exchange.
 The actor only communicates with a subscriber.
 An actor receives the reply from the subscriber.
 After they will attempt to update the identity table based on the content of reply message.